Welcome to today's edition of the Rush 24-7 podcast.

 What do they think they're doing with this?

-Because I I want to help here.
+So I have a PSA because I want to help here.

-We here at the EIB Network always try to participate in solutions, not just pointing out the problems.
+We here at the EIB network always try to participate in solutions, not just pointing out the problems.

-So obviously we carry a lot of weight here.
+So, and obviously we carry a lot of weight here.

 I mean, a big influence.